-Natural sunlight is the basis for identifying the various spectrums of lighting that plants require and includes both visible and invisible light spectrum.
+Natural sunlight is the basis for identifying the various spectrums of lighting that plants require.
+And it includes both visible and invisible light spectrum.
 This is at the core of understanding grow light spectrum basics.
-When manufacturers develop artificial LED lighting they are able to use different kinds of Light Emitting Diodes that provide the specific colors your plants require.
-When discussing the lighting needs of indoor cannabis plants and therefor the best grow lights to use, we want to look at four different color bands, including a discussion of what the best combination is for your grow operation.
+When manufacturers develop artificial LED lighting they are able to use different kinds of Light Emitting Diodes.
+Each provide the specific colors your plants require.
+When discussing the lighting needs of indoor cannabis plants and therefore the best grow lights to use, we want to look at four different color bands, including a discussion of what the best combination is for your grow operation.

 - Blue – LED lights, in the 420-480nm range, or Blue spectrum, are ideal for vegetative growth and create tall, leafy plants.
 Strong Blue light is not very helpful during the flowering phase and can cause bushy plants without many buds.

 - Red – LEDs in the 600-6800 nm range are important during the flowering phase and will encourage budding anering.
 Much like the way that blue light doesn’t help with flowering, too much red light will not help with vegetative phase.